mleonova/customer-service-app/README.md

 ## Database

 The project uses PostgreSQL as the database.
 SQLAlchemy is used for database interactions.
-Make sure to set up your PostgreSQL database and update the configuration in the `config.py` file.

 ### Database Schema